EldenRingDatabase/erdb/README.md

 * Interesting remarks about an item or a weapon's true combo list is kept up to date.
 * Designed for easy PRs where every item is contained within its own file.
 * Ability to specify game version ranges for which a particular information is valid.
-* Each human change is checked for corectness (by accepting a PR) and validity (by CI verifying JSON schema).
+* Each human change is checked for correctness (by accepting a PR) and validity (by CI verifying JSON schema).

 ### JSON schema guarantee